krisleech/wisper-activerecord/README.md

 ### ActiveRecord <= 4.0

 This gem makes use of ActiveRecord's `after_commit` lifecycle hook to broadcast events, which will create issues when testing with transactional fixtures.
 Unless you also include the [test_after_commit gem](https://github.com/grosser/test_after_commit) ActiveRecord models will not broadcast any lifecycle events within your tests.

 ## Compatibility

-Tested on 1.9.3, 2.x, Rubinius and JRuby for ActiveRecord ~> 3.0, ~> 4.0, and ~> 5.0.
+Tested on CRuby, Rubinius and JRuby for ActiveRecord ~> 3.0, ~> 4.0, and ~> 5.0.

 See the CI [build status](https://travis-ci.org/krisleech/wisper-activerecord) for more information.